GenomicsAotearoa/hts_workshop_mpi/docs/level1/4X_blastn_annotation.md

     * Teaching: 30 minutes
     * Exercises: 30 minutes

+!!! circle-info "Objectives and Key points"

     #### Objectives

     * Understand the differences between nucleotide and protein sequence matching
     * Be aware of which publicly available databases are appropriate for which data
     * Learn how to submit `BLAST` jobs to the NeSI cluster using `slurm`
     * Learn how to interpret `BLAST` results
     * Understand the meaning of *identity*, *coverage*, *e-value*, and *bitscore* metrics

     #### Keypoints

     * Annotation is required in order to identify the function and origin of sequences obtained from HTS analysis
     * There are different databases available for annotation and classification
     * Interpreting the results of BLAST alignments requires thought and attention

 ---